 2006 - *

 Milla Jovovich as a vampiric hottie out to protect a kid everyone wants to-- yawn--kill.
-Worse than watching moms learn to play Duke Nukem on her Dell PC.
+Worse than watching mom learn to play Duke Nukem on her Dell PC.

 2005 - ***

 I actually paid full price for the director's cut on DVD and I'm glad I did.
-This picture grows on me, namely due to Garner's doe-eyed hotness.
+This picture grows on me, namely due to Garner's doe-eyed hotness as Elektra, who has to 'yawn' protect a child everyone wants to kill.
 Terence Stamp is 'Stick' - the stoic blind pool hall Zen master.
 Elektra's douchebag 'agent' (he call's her 'Lek' and keeps his cell phone and smarm ever at the ready) and a cliche'd 'likeable single dad next door' don't detract from the moody beauty of the Pacific Northwest imagery, Garner's amazing eyes and Garner's amazing bone structure.
 You'll laugh, you'll cry, you'll believe tattoos of animals can slither to life off an Asian assassin.